Updated: August 2024

 NAV per share = NAV/Number of shares in issue at balance sheet date

-One of the problems with NAV as we noted above is that it often contains a lot of intangible assets where the value might be questionable.
+One of the issues with NAV is that it often contains a lot of intangible assets where the value might be questionable.
 To get round this, it is possible to calculate a different version of NAV based on a company’s tangible assets – net tangible asset value per share (NTAV ps).

 NTAV ps = (NAV less intangible assets)/Number of shares in issue at balance sheet date